 Since planaria worms are sneaky and reproduce easily it may seem difficult to remove them from your aquarium.

-However, I can recommend a couple of methods that I’ve successfully used to completely eradicate the pest from my tanks.
+Here are a few methods that I’ve successfully used to completely eradicate Planaria from my tanks:

 First, let me point out that you could always add predatory fish to the system but that is not always a practical solution in a shrimp tank.
 Even the smallest carnivorous fish could be disastrous to your shrimp colony as well as the Planaria.